adaltas/node-shell/docs/src/md/usage/tutorial.md

 console.log(args)
 ```

-The "parameters" package export a function which expect to a configuration object describing your commands.
+The `shell` package export a function which expect to a configuration object describing your commands.

 Consider the configuration as the schema or the model of your application arguments.
 The `main` property retrieve all the arguments of an application which are not mapped otherwise in the form of an array.
 We will cover other types for arguments later such as options and commands.